-Why did I invent this term?
+Why did I invent the term prophantasia?

 In short, there was no language for it, and images like the "red star test" (see left) were only causing tons of confusion as to what regular visualizers actually experience.